xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

 - Download and run Kafka and Zookeeper
 - Use the kafka-python package in a Python script to acquire and process the session state from the telemetry topic on Kafka.

 Although I didn't get the learning experience that comes from having really complicated things go deeply wrong, this was a fun little exercise.

-If you're in Las Vegas for CiscoLive next week, stop by our booth and talk to us about what you want to do in a model-driven network.
+If you're in Las Vegas for CiscoLive next week, stop by our booth and talk to us about what you want to do in a model-driven network!